McL-nk/.github/profile/readme.md

 ---

-Mclink is a free service for connecting your minecraft server with other services for extra utility
+# Mclink is a bot and plugin which aims to make monitoring and communicating with your minecraft server from discord easy!

 ## Organization